 Storm Events

-Using the storm definition criteria, 97 events at FG1, and 99 events at FG3 with valid Q data were identified from January, 2012, to July 2014 (Appendix 3, Table 1).
-Valid SSC data from T or interpolated grab samples was recorded during 64 events at FG1, and 55 events at FG3.
-Of those storms, 28 events had valid P, Q, and SSC data for both the FG1 and FG3 to calculate and compare SSY from the UPPER and LOWER subwatersheds.
-Valid SSY data from interpolated grab samples was collected at FG2 for 8 storms to compare with SSY from FG1 and FG3.
+Using the storm definition criteria, 97 events were identified at FG1, and 99 events FG3 between January, 2012, to July 2014 (Appendix 3, Table 1).
+SSC data from T or interpolated grab samples were recorded during 64 events at FG1, and 55 events at FG3.
+Of those storms, 28 events had data for P, Q, and SSC for both the FG1 and FG3 to calculate and compare SSY from the UPPER and LOWER subwatersheds.
+SSY data from interpolated grab samples were collected at FG2 for 8 storms to compare with SSY from FG1 and FG3.
 Storm event durations ranged from 2 hours to 5 days, with mean duration of 12 hours.

 Most storm events showed a typical pattern, where a short period of intense rainfall caused a rapid increase in SSC downstream of the quarry (FG2) while SSC remained low at the undisturbed forest site (FG1)(Figure 7).
 The highest SSC was typically observed at FG2, with slightly lower and later peak SSC observed at FG3.
 SSC downstream of the undisturbed forest (FG1) typically increased more slowly, remained lower, and peaked later than the disturbed sites downstream of the quarry (FG2) and the village (FG3).
 Though peak SSC was highest at FG2, the highest SSY was measured at FG3 due to the addition of storm runoff from the larger watershed draining to FG3.